Thomas Owen Wethered: Family background and early life

 Wethered was the eldest son of Owen Wethered of Great Marlow and his wife Anne Peel, a daughter of the Rev. Giles Haworth Peel, of the Grotto, Basildon, Berkshire.
 His grandfather, who died in 1854, had been vicar of Ince in Cheshire and was the son of Jonathan Peel, of Accrington, a younger brother of Sir Robert Peel, 1st Baronet, so was a first cousin of the British Prime Minister Sir Robert Peel.
 His father was said to be "descended from the well-known family of that name, so long in residence at Ashlyns, Great Berkhamsted," and first recorded there in 1431.
 They had been brewers and maltsters at Marlow since the middle of the 18th century.
 The young Wethered was educated at Eton College and Christ Church, Oxford, where he was a contemporary of Lewis Carroll.
 In the author's diaries a note reading "Harvey sang too, and Wethered" refers either to him or to his younger brother Owen Peel Wethered (1837-1908).

 In 1849, his grandfather Thomas Wethered died at the age of 88, leaving a fortune of £100,000 and a brewery producing 24,500 barrels of beer a year which owned a hundred public houses in Buckinghamshire.
 One Marlow pub called The Two Brewers had a portrait on one side of its sign of an 18th-century Thomas Wethered, founder of the firm, with the member of parliament and brewer Samuel Whitbread on the other side.

 Life

-Wethered became an ensign in the 1st Bucks Rifle Volunteers, a unit of the Volunteer Force, resigning his commission in 1865 in favour of his younger brother Owen Peel Wethered.
+Wethered became a captain in the 1st Bucks Rifle Volunteers, a unit of the Volunteer Force, resigning his commission in 1865 in favour of his younger brother Owen Peel Wethered.

 In 1862, Wethered's father died, leaving his business to his sons.
 Wethered was already living at Seymour Court, Great Marlow.
 He later enlarged the house, which was on a low hill one mile north of the town.

 At the 1868 general election Wethered was elected Member of Parliament (MP) for Great Marlow.
 He held the seat until 1880, but did not stand in that year's election and was succeeded by another Conservative, Major-General O. L. C. Williams.

 With his two brothers, Wethered owned the family brewery in Marlow, known as Thomas Wethered and Sons, and he was often described as a brewer.
 Most of his contributions in parliament were to do with the licensed trade.